yev-ai/demo-post-fixes/README.md

 # NextJS Starter Template

+This template is now ready for UI-based user-facing GenAI and ML SPAs.

 This is for production builds served via a tunnel or proxy.

-- First load bundle size is 164kB
+- First load bundle size is 168kB
 - Standalone artifact size is 91MB
 - Overall Docker image size is 180MB